 Table Service Dining.
 All the deluxe resorts have both a “signature” and a “casual” table service restaurant.
 Most also have a character meal.
 The flip side of this—which we constantly harp on—is that their quick service options tend to be insufficient.
 Most moderate resorts also have casual table service restaurants, but none of the value resorts do.

 Non-Bus Transportation (Almost).
 Animal Kingdom Lodge has only bus transportation to the parks.
-Wilderness Lodge has a boat to Magic Kingdom that isn’t much better than a bus.
+Wilderness Lodge has a boat to Magic Kingdom that isn’t better than a bus (the trip on either is at least short).
 The other six deluxe resorts all have better-than-the-bus transportation to at least one park by monorail, walking path, or boat:

 Boardwalk, Yacht Club, Beach Club — Walk / boat to Epcot and Hollywood Studios